-In the past we've turned few away, as our albums contain photos which suit a variety of skill levels, however we have decided to be more discriminating moving forward as our images are dirtier than most have expected, thus pose special challenges.
-What 'you' might consider Advanced, we might consider Intermediate or Beginner.
+In the past we've turned few registrants away, as our albums contain photos which suit a variety of skill levels, however we have decided to be more discriminating moving forward.
+What 'you' might consider "Advanced", we might consider "Intermediate" or "Beginner".
 Coaching Photoshop beginners can be very time-consuming.
 Our standards are very, very high.
 Thanks for your patience!

 Google-Drive.
 Though you needn't operate a gmail account to access our download links.
 (Once welcomed as a volunteer you'll be sent further instructions.)

 Whenever possible, we share family "Thank you!" messages with volunteers because gosh...feedback makes everyone smile.
 But by default CARE for Sandy Submission Rules dictate that NO personal information (save for the city and state in which a given photo has been found) provided by photo assistance seekers will be shared with the public (including first and last names) unless an individual has specifically requested that we do so.
-Privacy is important to CARE for Sandy.
-However if an individual or family requests to connect with a volunteer to say "Thank you!", and if a restoration volunteer wishes to share his/her personal contact info, CARE for Sandy will make this possible.

 No. Believe it or not, hourly write-offs are never IRS-permissible.
 We learned this, as one of our restoration volunteers is a part-time IRS employee! ("You cannot deduct the value of your time or services, including...the value of income lost while you work as an unpaid volunteer for a qualified organization.")
 Read page 166 of this pub by way of proof.
 If Uncle Sam discounts currently matter more than heart strings, this may not be the right opportunity for you, anyhow.